-Whether securing best value from multi-agency partnerships and integrated shared services, collaborating with business leaders to attract economic investment, commissioning activities through the skilled local voluntary sector, or representing the borough to ensure Gravesham receives the best possible deal it can from government, we will work with partners to deliver the local impact needed at the service levels expected.
+Whether securing best value from multiagency partnerships and integrated shared services, collaborating with business leaders to attract economic investment, commissioning activities through the skilled local voluntary sector, or representing the borough to ensure Gravesham receives the best possible deal it can from government, we will work with partners to deliver the local impact needed at the service levels expected.

 Our approach will not be limited to formal partnerships.
 We know the vital role local residents play and have already established successful community-led groups, such as the Gravesham Street Champions, and our efforts will not end there.
 Through this Corporate Plan we are committed to nurturing a strong local community; from our new Gravesham's Big Conversation consultation programme that empowers residents in shaping future service policy decisions, to grants awarded to groups that deliver genuine social value in the community, we will work in partnership to put local residents first.
 Working together, we can be proud to be Gravesham.

-Read about our approach and details of our working arrangements.
+More information about our approach and details of our working arrangements is available at: www.gravesham.gov.uk/partnerships performance management

-Measuring delivery: performance management